Day 1: Arrival to Strasbourg

 Day 5: Heidelberg – Worms (28 miles/45 km)

 You will cycle along the river Neckar to the old Roman town of Ladenburg with its beautiful medieval inner city.
 Then you will continue your tour through the Rhine valley to the imperial city of Worms with its cathedral built in the 12th century, the Martin Luther monument and the oldest Jewish cemetery in Europe.

 Day 6: Worms – Nierstein (34 miles/55 km)

-You will comfortably cycle along the river Rhine.
+You will comfortably cycle along the Rhine River.
 Lots of agriculture will accompany you on this stage.
 Everything that tastes good gets grown here!
-At times you will cycle along the old Rhine arms today and then soon afterwards you will end up on the other side of the river bank where you will see the first vines.
-Afterwards there are only a few more kilometres and then one more crossing over the river Rhine until you get to the charming wine-making village, Nierstein.
+At times you will cycle along the old Rhine arms today, eventually ending end up on the other side of the river bank where you will see the first vines.
+Afterward, there are only a few more kilometers and then one more crossing over the river until you reach the charming wine-making village, Nierstein.
 You should definitely try a glass of Riesling in the evening!

 Day 7: Nierstein – Mainz (12 miles/20 km)

 Today’s stage is short giving you lots of free time to enjoy.
-Shortly after Nierstein the cycle path goes through the vineyards.
+Shortly after Nierstein, the cycle path goes through the vineyards.
 Take a view across the Rhine valley – the impressive steep wine-growing slopes and the large river are the lifelines for this region.
-The cycle path runs along the Rhine’s river bank and then into the centre of Mainz.
-The imperial cathedral as well as many other attractions are the magnets attracting many visitors here from both close and far away.
+The cycle path runs along the Rhine’s riverbank and then into the center of Mainz.
+The imperial cathedral, as well as many other attractions, are the magnets attracting many visitors here from both close and far away.

 Day 8: Departure